Albert Boyd

-The prototype Lockheed P-80 Shooting Star, modified as a racer and designated P-80R, was piloted by Colonel Boyd to 623.73 mph (1,004.2 km/h) on 19 June 1947.
+Boyd piloted the prototype Lockheed P-80 Shooting Star, modified as a racer and designated P-80R, to 623.73 mph (1,004.2 km/h) on 19 June 1947.
 This was recognised as an official air speed record, although this speed had already been exceeded by the Me 163 and Me 262 in 1944.

-Boyd led the newly formed Air Force's X-1 supersonic flight program and made the selection of Chuck Yeager to pilot the plane.
-Yeager described Boyd as a strict disciplinarian who would enforce (often with a very loud voice) USAF uniform regulations.
-He remarked that "You might be his star pilot, but Lord help you if you came before him in his office with an un-shined belt buckle".
+Boyd led the newly formed Air Force's X-1 supersonic flight program and chose Chuck Yeager to pilot the plane.
+Yeager described Boyd as a strict disciplinarian who would enforce USAF uniform regulations, often with a very loud voice.
+"You might be his star pilot, but Lord help you if you came before him in his office with an un-shined belt buckle", Yeager said.
 Boyd was highly respected by his subordinates.

 Boyd died on September 18, 1976.
 He and his wife Anna Lu (1907–1981) are buried at Arlington National Cemetery.